 Instead, focus on customer retention.

 Nurturing relationships with existing customers can get your repeat business, more sales, and greater revenue.
-Plus it’s much cheaper to retain existing customers then it is to acquire new ones.
+Plus it’s much cheaper to retain existing customers than it is to acquire new ones.

 Converting users for the first time is difficult, but if you’re able to delight them and you can count on them coming back for more, time and time again.